 As it happened, reaction to Copernicus' theory was rather tame all round, and even the small pool of astronomy scholars who were its intended audience measured barely a ripple of reaction.
 However, it was a slow-burner and as later scientists began to explore the same themes and seek ever more accurate astronomical tables, so Copernicus' work came to the fore a few years after its publication.
 So much so, the reformist Martin Luther (1483-1546 CE) denounced the De Revolutionibus.
 By 1616 CE, it was more widely known and condemned as heretical by Church authorities who listed it as a forbidden book.

 Despite Christianity's attempt to brush Copernicus' theories under the ecclesiastical carpet, his work began a long process of scientifically determining the nature of our solar system and its place in the wider universe.
 Over the following centuries, great thinkers like Galileo (1564-1642 CE) and Isaac Newton (1642-1727 CE) would add to an ever-growing body of knowledge regarding the movement and properties of planets, moons, and stars.
 In this sense, Copernicus was one of the first protagonists in the scientific revolution that began in the Renaissance period.
-In honour of his contribution to this process, one of the largest craters on the Moon is named after Copernicus.
+In honour of his contribution to this process and modern astronomy, one of the largest craters on the Moon is named after Copernicus.